jjgsherwood/FACT-AI/README.md

 pip install -r requirements_CPU.txt
 ```

+Note here that Python 3.9 users should add ```-c=conda-forge``` to the installation of Pytorch.

 ## Training

-In our research numerous configurations of the model has been trained.
-To train the different models, there are several important parameters:
+In our research numerous configurations of the model has been trained and evaluated.
+These models were trained across two different datasets: the original TLC dataset and the half-moon dataset.

+### TCL Dataset

+To train the different models on the TCL dataset, code/main.py needs to be executed.
+In this file there are several important parameters:

 * -i Determines the network to use.
 Can either be iFlow (default) or iVAE
 * -x Contains the arguments for data generation in the format: nps_ns_dl_dd_nl_s_p_a_u_n, where: